SnowSzn/rgss-script-editor/README.md

 This is easily fixed by adding ``# encoding: utf-8`` in the script.

-The extension will add this line in *every script* that it is extracted from the bundle file, but for new scripts you may have to add it yourself if it crashes.
+The extension will add this line in *every script* that it is extracted from the bundle file automatically so you won't have to, but for new scripts you may have to add it yourself if it crashes.

 * > [LoadError] no such file to load -- Exception